 - Sometimes, when things are falling around me, I don't have the patience to sense they might be falling into place.

 - We look forward to watching the way the development progresses from here as the pieces in this massive and complex jigsaw begin to fall into place.

 fall over oneself to do something

-- informal Be excessively eager to do something: critics fell over themselves to compliment himMore example sentences
+- informal Be excessively eager to do something: critics and audiences fell over themselves to compliment himMore example sentences

 - Music critics fell over themselves to praise ‘The Message,’ treating it as the poetry of the streets - as the elite media has characterized hip-hop ever since.